Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 In general, the biggest safety concern with kimchi is food poisoning (

-Even though fermented foods don’t typically carry foodborne pathogens, kimchi’s ingredients and the adaptability of pathogens means that it’s still vulnerable to foodborne illnesses.
+Even though fermented foods don’t typically carry foodborne pathogens, kimchi’s ingredients and the adaptability of pathogens mean that it’s still vulnerable to them.

 As such, people with compromised immune systems may want to practice caution with kimchi.

-Although people with high blood pressure may have concerns about this dish’s high sodium content, a study in 114 people with this condition showed no significant relationship between kimchi intake and high blood pressure (59).
+Finally, although people with high blood pressure may have concerns about this dish’s high sodium content, a study in 114 people with this condition showed no significant relationship between kimchi intake and high blood pressure (61).

 Kimchi has very few risks.
 Nonetheless, this dish has been tied to outbreaks of food poisoning, so people with compromised immune systems may want to use extra caution.